Interaction-induced Liouvillian skin effect in a fermionic chain with a two-body loss: Absence of the Liouvillian skin effect in noninteracting systems

 \section{Absence of the Liouvillian skin effect in noninteracting systems}

 Here we numerically show that the Liouvillian skin effect is absent when the systems do not have interactions ($U-i\gamma=0$).
+In this case, the time evolution of the density matrix is described by the von Neumann Equation.
 Figure~\ref{fig:nonint}(a) shows that the eigenmodes of the Liouvillian do not exhibit the skin effect for the noninteracting case.
 As mentioned in Sec.~\ref{sec:result}, all eigenvalues of the Liouvillian lie on the imaginary axis and are insensitive to boundary conditions [see Figs.~\ref{fig:nonint}(b) and \ref{fig:nonint}(c)].
 Thus, the Liouvillian skin effect does not occur in the noninteracting system.